-This lemon chocolate cake is a 6-inch cake with 3 layers of super soft, moist chocolate sponge.
-It's filled with tart lemon curd and frosted with tangy, silky smooth lemon Swiss meringue buttercream.
+This lemon chocolate cake has moist chocolate cake layers filled with tart lemon curd and frosted with tangy, silky smooth lemon Swiss meringue buttercream.
 This unique flavor combination is sure to impress all the chocolate and lemon lovers in your life!

 Jump to: